MP3Martin/python3-examples/README.md

 # python3-examples
- Some nice scripts, to try
+ Some nice scripts to try
 ___________________

 It is exactly, what it says